27 Mind Blowing Esports Stats (2022)

 Esports Organizations Stats

-Four Esports organizations are worth over $250 million (Forbes)
+The top 4 Esports organizations are worth over $250 million combined (Forbes)

-A 2020 Forbes study found that TSM is the most valuable Esports organization with an estimated worth of $410 million.
+A 2020 Forbes study found that TSM is the most valuable Esports organization with an estimated value of $410 million.

 Cloud9 placed second on the most valuable Esports organizations with a valuation of $350 million.